 Descended testicles are just one of many items on the healthy newborn boy checklist.
 In full-term births, undescended testicles (cryptorchidism) are rather rare – about a 3-4% chance.
 However, that likelihood increases to about 30% for premature newborn boys.
 For babies born with undescended testicles, the issue resolves on its own about two-thirds of the time.
 If your infant didn’t check that box at birth, you may be in the minority, but you have options.

 Testicles that are undescended at birth will typically descend by the time a child reaches 3-4 months.
 This is something that a parent can keep an eye on during regular diaper changes and is also part of regular wellness visits for pediatricians.
-To better understand the risks and treatments for undescended testicles , we spoke with Ariella Friedman, MD, a pediatric urologist at Banner Health.
+To better understand the risks and treatments for undescended testicles , we spoke with Ariella Friedman, MD, a pediatric urologist with Banner Children's.
 She explained the next steps for parents of children who have undescended testicles.

 Know the risks